Got a question?

 Vehicle interior noise testing

-A vehicle test on a NVH test track typically includes two to four microphones inside the vehicle distributed between the driver's and passenger seats.
+A vehicle test on an NVH test track typically includes two to four microphones inside the vehicle distributed between the driver's and passenger seats.
 External microphones with high-performance windshield or intensity probes with nose cones can be used for measurement of tire near-field noise.
 Impact noise is measured on a dedicated test track with impact bars.

 These tests together with sound power measurements can also be performed on a NVH chassis dynamometer equipped with road surface or impact bars during development.
 A test rig for the wheel only, adapted for the test track or the NVH chassis dynamometer, can be used for acoustic source measurements or pure tire development.